MMaschine/ToDoApiDemo/README.md

-Simple API example with minimal functionality (EF, migrations error interception) for demo purposes
+Simple API example with minimal functionality (EF, migrations, error interception) for demo purposes

 The solution configured for local setup and to work with MS SQL